Now is the time for you to write & publish a book

 Any investment comes with fear and risk—the question you have to ask yourself is, “Will this investment get me closer to where I want to be?”
 If the answer is yes, then I can’t wait to see you inside the Academy.

 The Unexpected Shape Writing Academy is designed for and created by chronically ill/disabled people.
 This means that we've tried to build in flexibility whenever possible.
-Everything included in the Writing Intensive can be watched via recording—even the guest lecturers—to allow for doing things from bed, at any time of the day.
-If you wish to take one or two classes per month, the Writing Intensive will take you three or four hours per month (plus however much time you wish to spend in the Discord group and on your writing).
+Everything included in the can be watched or listened to via recording—even the guest lecturers—to allow for doing things from bed, at any time of the day.
+If you wish to take one or two classes per month, the Writing Intensive will take you three or four hours per month (plus however much time you wish to spend in the community and on your writing).

 Absolutely.
 Because the program is structured with Pre-Writing, Writing, and Publishing in mind, it’s actually wonderful to come to the Academy with a blank slate.
 As long as you’re enthusiastic about writing and want to learn, you’ll be a-okay.

 Good question!
-The Writing Intensive is a solid curriculum for people interested in writing personal nonfiction, especially if you're looking for a self-paced program that works with your limitation, not against.
-Within the Writing Intensive, you'll be learning the most important lessons I took away from my time in an MFA program, and everything I thought was missing from it.
-Though I cannot tell you if this is going to be the perfect fit for you, I can say that if you're here, looking for more support as a nonfiction writer, then you already have your answer...
+The Academy is a solid curriculum for people interested in writing personal nonfiction, especially if you're looking for a self-paced program that works with your limitation, not against.
+Within the Academy, you'll be learning the most important lessons I took away from my time in an MFA program, and everything I thought was missing from it.
+Though I cannot tell you if this is going to be the perfect fit for you, I can say that if you're here, looking for more support as a nonfiction writer, then you already have your answer.

 If you’re interested in writing articles and essays, the Academy is perfect for you.
 There’s a class specifically about writing a book (the book proposal class), but there’s no reason to assume that you have to write one.
 The sales page does talk about writing books.
 That’s mostly because so many of our students are interested in writing books as their end product—but again, not all of them are writing books, and many are interested in writing essays and articles alone.